 |Procedure Recovery Location||Inpatient/Outpatient|

-Faced With Having a Masectomy When faced with having a mastectomy, many women inquire about direct-to-implant breast reconstruction with a plastic surgeon as soon as the find out they need this aggressive type of treatment.
+When faced with having a mastectomy, many women inquire about direct-to-implant breast reconstruction with a plastic surgeon as soon as they find out they need this aggressive type of treatment.
 When possible, the mastectomy can be scheduled at the same time as the implant placement.
-If you would like to find out if you qualify for this type of breast reconstruction, call today for a consultation.
+If you would like to find out if you qualify for this type of breast reconstruction after mastectomy Phoenix patients are encouraged to call today to schedule a consultation.

 Your journey to better begins with a consultation at Southwest Breast and Aesthetics.
 Our plastic surgeons set the standards for plastic surgery through their innovative procedures and meticulous attention to detail.
 Discover a better experience by booking your consultation at Southwest Breast and Aesthetics today.